 I know I am not “bad,” but I could be better if I practiced more diligently and consistently.

 My love of the craft dwarfs my ability to practice it.

 Even though I smile and greet others who arrive at the court to shoot around, if I see they are better than me, I secretly despise them.
-It’s nothing personal — I just hate to be reminded that I am not great.
+It’s nothing personal — I just hate that I am not great, too.
 I feel similarly in writing classrooms and at open mic nights.

 In both fields, as I’ve gotten older, I have withdrawn little by little from engaging in it publicly.
 Outside of my work, I barely blog (hi) or publish much writing.
 And even before the pandemic, well before the NYC Parks department removed the rims from the playground courts, I hadn’t played pickup in some time.
 For a while, I told myself, I just wanted to work on my shot, to see and hear the ball go through the net, like old times.
 I thought about going to a court early — like, sunrise early — to have a hoop to myself.
 Life, and laziness, got in the way of that.

 That’s how I found myself on a court in the small upstate town of Catskill, NY recently.

 Well, that’s not exactly why I was on that court.
 It’s not like I drove 2.5 hours north of the city just to get shots up.
 After surviving the worst of the pandemic (so far), I decided to move up here with my sister for a few months — to be closer to family, to have some space, to breathe.